 For me, when I think of luxury, I view it more as simplicity with an appreciation for quality.
 This is also the case when you think of modern luxury.
 It’s simple, but the details matter, it’s not about being trendy.

 Before I make an investment in most cases, I assess the quality before the price.
 I’m not about buying things that need to be frequently repurchased.
-That outside typical essentials, for me that is a waste when I can invest in things that are more long term.
+That outside typical essential, for me that is a waste when I can invest in things that are more long term.

 The same is extended to those I care about.
 I value deep & more meaningful relationships with those I care about.
-Over more superficial or surface level relationships.
+Over more superficial or surface-level relationships.